To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 - 1-year warranty

-There are two Internet of things security devices close to hitting the marketplace that we’re keeping close tabs on, both of which look like major contenders in this quickly-evolving technology.
-Here’s the latest scoop on Norton Core and Bitdefender Box 2.
+There are two Internet of things security devices which are similar to our top picks which are major contenders in this quickly-evolving technology.
+Here’s the latest scoop on Bitdefender Box 2 and Norton Core.

 The original Bitdefender Box pioneered smart home security back in 2015.
 At the time, this IoT security device was cutting-edge, but with technology evolving at lightning speed, it’s been seemingly left in the dust.
 The good news is that Bitdefender, the popular provider of anti-virus software, is upping its Box with a second generation product.

 Bitdefender Box 2 is a promising overhaul of its original product, including improved hardware and expanded malware protection to include advanced threat detection and dynamic vulnerability analysis.
 This new device will scan your home network and smart home devices periodically for any vulnerabilities.
 Bitdefender Box 2 also includes a subscription to Bitdefender Total Security for unlimited Windows, MacOS and Android devices in your home.

 So what’s the big selling point?
 Core supports speeds of up to 2.5Gpbs (more than two times faster than competing devices), along with parental controls, security support for unlimited smart home devices and more.
 Be sure to check out the video below to see how Norton Core (and similar IoT security devices can keep your home safe and secure).